opencog/atomspace/opencog/matrix/README.md

 To use these tools, all you need to do is to specify a low-level object that describes the matrix.
-If the matrix is in the form of an `EvaluationLink`, as shown above, then it is sufficient to use the `make-evaluation-pair-api` to describe the types of the left and right (row and column) atoms, and the `PredicateNode` identifying the pair;
+If the matrix is in the form of an `EdgeLink`, as shown above, then it is sufficient to use the `make-edge-pair-api` to describe the types of the left and right (row and column) atoms, and the `PredicateNode` identifying the pair;
 everything else is automated.
 If the matrix is not of the above form, then it is quite easy to write a small, custom matrix-access object